DjangoForAll/Django-Course/Level_7/4_Getting_Started_with_DRF/Script/Readme.md

         return Response({"tasks": data})
 ```

-Notice that the only changes were the BaseClass and the Response class, the APIView works exactly like a regular View and Response works just like the `JsonResponse` class we observed earlier, These are equivalents from the rest framwork package.
+Notice that the only changes were the BaseClass and the Response class, the APIView works exactly like a regular View and Response works just like the `JsonResponse` class we observed earlier, These are equivalents from the rest framework package.

-now if we visit the api url again, the whole UI has changed, now we get a pretty UI that shows us the output and gives us some capability to perform actions.
+Now if we visit the api url again, the whole UI has changed, now we get a pretty UI that shows us the output and gives us some capability to perform actions.

 If you observe the code snippet above, you can observe that we haven't really changed any logic, let's use DRF's built in serializer to serialize the data.